tonybayley/log_ec/README.md

 A simple logging library for embedded C.

-This library is based on the _rxi_ logging library https://github.com/rxi/log.c with modifications to make it suitable for resource-limited embedded systems.
+This library is derived from the _rxi_ logging library https://github.com/rxi/log.c.
+However, I have modified that library to make it more suitable for use in resource-limited embedded systems, and just to suit my personal preferences.
 Log messages are written to the console.
 Optionally, callback functions may be registered to perform other logging actions such as writing logs to flash memory or publishing logs via network connectivity.

-The embedded target must implement the printf() function.
+By default, the printf() function is used ot write log messages to the console.
 On embedded systems, the printf() function is typically configured to print to a UART, USB virtual COM port or J-Link RTT channel that can be viewed on an attached PC.
+However, systems that do not support printf() can still use the _log\_ec_ library as described in the section titled _"Using custom console printing macros"_.

+Log messages are prefixed with a timestamp, logging level, source code filename and line number.
+An example lo output is shown below:

 ```bash
    34425 TRACE usbd_cdc.c:698: USB CDC hcdc->TxState = 0 (IDLE)